BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Limassol if I want to enjoy the beaches without the peak summer crowds?
+When is the absolute best time to visit Limassol if I want to enjoy both the beaches and some local festivals?

-I'm planning to explore beyond the city.
-What's the best way to get around Limassol and its surroundings?
+I'm planning to explore beyond Limassol.
+What's the easiest way to get around Cyprus without a car?

-Beyond the main promenade, are there any 'hidden gem' areas in Limassol worth exploring?
+Beyond the main promenade, are there any less-crowded spots in Limassol for a relaxing afternoon?

 Is it easy to get by with just English in Limassol, or should I learn some Greek?

-You'll find that English is widely spoken in tourist areas, hotels, restaurants, and shops in Limassol, so you'll generally be fine.
-However, knowing a few basic Greek phrases like 'kalimera' (good morning) and 'efcharisto' (thank you) is always appreciated by locals and can add a nice personal touch to your interactions.
+You'll find that English is widely spoken in tourist areas, hotels, and restaurants in Limassol, so getting by is generally very easy.
+However, learning a few basic Greek phrases like 'kalimera' (good morning) and 'efcharisto' (thank you) is always appreciated by locals and can add a personal touch to your interactions, especially when venturing into more traditional neighborhoods.

 How many days do you need in Limassol, Cyprus?